adobebrick/adobebrick.github.io/_posts/2016-03-15-lego-games.md

 <a href="http://s63.photobucket.com/user/anellas/media/munchkin%20lego.jpg.html" target="_blank"><img src="http://i63.photobucket.com/albums/h144/anellas/munchkin%20lego.jpg" border="0" alt="Munchkin Meets Lego photo munchkin lego.jpg"/></a>

 To see other examples of Lego games we’ve pinned, surf on over to our [Lego games]( https://www.pinterest.com/adobebrick/lego-games/) board on [Pinterest]( https://www.pinterest.com/adobebrick/).
-If you follow us on [Twitter]( https://twitter.com/AdobeBrick )you’ll see what we’re doing throughout the week.
+If you follow us on [Twitter]( https://twitter.com/AdobeBrick ), you’ll see what we’re doing throughout the week.

 Thinking about picking up a few pieces to reconstruct one of these out-of-production games, or interested in parts for your own game?
 Stop by our [BrickLink]( http://www.bricklink.com/store.asp?p=AdobeBrick) store!